The adrenal glands are supplied by three adrenal (suprarenal) arteries:

 Alanine is one of the compounds examined in MR spectroscopy.
 It resonates at 1.48 ppm chemical shift.
 It is elevated in meningiomas.

 The alar ligaments join the lateral margins of the sloping upper posterior margin of the dens of C2 to the lateral margins of the foramen magnum (adjacent to the occipital condyles) and lie on either side of the apical ligament.
-The may be oblique or vertical and are thickest at the occipital at...
+They may be oblique or vertical and are thickest at the occipital a...

-The Alberta stroke programe early CT score (ASPECTS) 1 is a 10-point quantitative topographic CT scan score used in patients with middle cerebral artery (MCA) stroke.
-Segmental assessment of the MCA vascular territory is made and 1 point is deducted from the initial score of 10 for every region ...
+The Alberta stroke programme early CT score (ASPECTS) 1 is a 10-point quantitative topographic CT scan score used in patients with middle cerebral artery stroke.
+It has also been adapted for the posterior circulation (see below).

 Alexander disease (AD), also known as fibrinoid leukodystrophy, is a rare fatal leukodystrophy, which usually becomes clinically evident in the infantile period, although neonatal, juvenile and even adult variants are recognised.
 As with many other diseases with variable age of presentation, the...